swax/NAISYS/README.md

 ## NAISYS (Node.js Autonomous Intelligence System)

-Testing the limits of cognitive architectures with LLMs.
+Basically a proxy between a LLM and a real shell.
 The goal is to see how far a LLM can get into writing an website from scratch as well as work with other LLM agents on the same project.

-Since the LLM has a limited context, a shell built for it should take this into account and help the LLM perform 'context friendly' operations.
+Since the LLM has a limited context, a proxy shell built for it should take this into account and help the LLM perform 'context friendly' operations.
 For example reading/writing a file can't use a typical editor like vim or nano so point the LLM to use cat to read/write files in a single operation.

-#### Node.js is used to create a simple shell environment for the LLM that
+#### Node.js is used to create a simple proxy shell environment for the LLM that

 - Helps the LLM keep track of its current context size
 - Give the LLM the ability to 'reset' the context and carry over information to a new session/context